 Cno Financial's score of 30 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, CNO Financial reported total carbon emissions of approximately 11,181,000 kg CO2e, comprising about 1,516,000 kg CO2e from Scope 1 and about 9,665,000 kg CO2e from Scope 2 emissions.
-This represents a slight decrease from 2022, when total emissions were about 11,305,000 kg CO2e, with Scope 1 emissions at approximately 1,451,000 kg CO2e and Scope 2 emissions at about 9,853,000 kg CO2e.
-CNO Financial has not disclosed any Scope 3 emissions data, indicating a focus on direct and indirect emissions from their operations and energy use.
-The company has not set specific reduction targets through the Science Based Targets initiative (SBTi) or other formal climate pledges, which may limit their long-term climate strategy.
-The emissions data is sourced directly from CNO Financial Group, Inc., with no cascaded data from a parent or related organization.
-The company continues to monitor and report its emissions, reflecting its commitment to transparency in environmental impact.
+In 2023, CNO Financial reported total carbon emissions of approximately 11,181,000 kg CO2e, comprising 1,516,000 kg CO2e from Scope 1 and 9,665,000 kg CO2e from Scope 2 emissions.
+This represents a slight decrease from 2022, when total emissions were approximately 11,305,000 kg CO2e, with Scope 1 emissions at 1,451,000 kg CO2e and Scope 2 emissions at 9,853,000 kg CO2e.
+CNO Financial has not disclosed any Scope 3 emissions data, indicating a focus primarily on direct and indirect emissions from their operations.
+The company has not set specific reduction targets or initiatives, as evidenced by the absence of documented reduction targets or commitments to frameworks such as the Science Based Targets initiative (SBTi).
+Overall, CNO Financial's emissions data reflects a commitment to monitoring and reporting their carbon footprint, although further initiatives and targets would enhance their climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents